boeric/boeric.github.io/README.md

 Repo not yet published

-## TODO: describe better - event-hub
+## event-hub

-The event-hub project demonstrates how to create a central event dispatcher in a web application.
+The event-hub project demonstrates how to create a real-time front-end event dispatcher and event aggregator server-side using websockets.
 The system is comprised of three main components:
 - Server
 - Client web app
 - Analytics web app